 Healthy habits start at home.
 You’ve probably heard this a million times, and you passively say “yeah, okay” to yourself as you hand your 3-year-old a cookie he’s been screaming about for the past hour.
 With a little eye rolling, you think healthy has gone right out the window along with your sexy clothes and staying up after 10 PM.
-However, you can teach your kids these top 10 healthy habits kids should learn and it just comes down to small changes every day.
+However, you can teach your kids these top 10 healthy habits kids should learn and it just comes down to making a few small changes every day.
+One of the opportunities you have during family time you spend with your kids is to teach these healthy habits in an effortless way.
 Today I have Jennifer Landis, a twenty-something healthy living blogger, mother, wife, distance runner, and yogi, to share with us her super simple ways to encourage healthy habits.
 She writes about mindfulness, parenting, and clean eating on her blog, Mindfulness Mama.
 Follow her on twitter @JenniferELandis.

 Top 10 Healthy Habits Kids Can Learn At Home Through Simple Changes

 - Shop Together and Discuss What You’re Buying

 It’s not enough to just take your kid shopping and hope you make it out of the store without a meltdown.
 Instead, talk about what you’re buying — and why.
 The produce department is full of opportunities to show your child that fresh food is always a good choice.